OriolRaventos/RTS-GMLC/RTS_Data/FormattedData/PyPSA/README.md

   RTS-GMLC.
   - PyPSA does not use an MVA base.
 The power units are assumed to be MW and MVA.
+  - PyPSA uses a constant marginal cost, hence not using the data about heat rate curve
+  - The investment costs are not included in the data, so the model is not complete for an expansion planning optimization.
+  - The emissions in PyPSA are modeled per fuel (just CO2 by default), not at each generator, so we do not implement that (although only Oil has different values for CT and Steam, and we could just take the maximum).
+  - Solar, Wind and Hydro are set as non-commitable.
+  - Synchronous converters are not modeled in PyPSA
+  - Reserves are not modeled.

 ## Copyright notice